-PM asks PTI spokesmen to be humble & respectful towards media, opposition
+PM asks PTI spokesmen to be humble & respectful towards media, Opposition

 The message was that the PTI is now not in opposition but in the government and thus needs to change its mode.

-Nadeem Afzal Chan, when contacted by this correspondent after the issuance of notification announcing his appointment as PM’s spokesman, confirmed that the PTI government has changed its strategy as Prime Minister Imran Khan has emphasised on all concerned not to sound arrogant, be humble and respectful towards others.
+Nadeem Afzal Chan, when contacted by this correspondent after the issuance of notification announcing his appointment as PM’s spokesman, confirmed that the Pakistan Tehreek-e-Insaf government has changed its strategy as Prime Minister Imran Khan has emphasised on all concerned not to sound arrogant, be humble and respectful towards others.

 Chan said that the government and PTI representatives, who appear on TV channels and interact with the media, have also been told by the prime minister that they should be polite with the media persons and be respectable with the opposition members during their discussions in talk shows.